pdf-xchange/PDFCoreSDK-Python/simpleApp/README.md

-# PDFCoreSDK-Python
+# simpleApp
-Python Examples for PDF-XChangeCore SDK
+Python Examples for PDF-XChangeCore SDK create PDF-file from 6 empty pages

 To make the sample working do the following steps: